nazmulidris/developerlife.com/_posts/2025-05-19-rust-mem-latency.md

     fg_light_yellow_green(format!("Alignment of Demo: {align}")).println();
 }
 ```

+This yields the expected struct size of 12 bytes, with 4 byte alignment, since the
+compiler does not reorder any of the fields.

+Now, let's take a look at the alignment of different types in Rust.

 The default alignment of 4 bytes for many types (like `u32` or `i32`) is based on their
 size and the requirements of most modern CPUs, especially 32-bit architectures.
 The